VoronDesign/VoronUsers/printer_mods/chri.kai.in/Angry_CAM_USB/ReadMe.md

 ### Raspberry Pi and Software Configuration

 Connect the USB-A connector to your Raspberry Pi and enable the USB webcam support as described in https://www.waveshare.com/wiki/OV5648_5MP_USB_Camera_(A) with <b>sudo raspi-config</b>.

-IF you are using Octopi OS image, no additional application needs to be installed.
+If you are using Octopi OS image, no additional application needs to be installed.
 Finalize you installation with a reboot of your Raspberry Pi.

 After reboot activate the webcam support in the Octopi Settings: OctoPi Settings -> Functions -> Webcam & ...

-<b>Finally arrange your camera module to your desired angle and enjoy !</b>
+<b>Arrange your camera module to your desired view angle and enjoy !</b>

 ## <b>FAQ</b>